Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Security and Privacy in Eye Tracking and Implications for Virtual Reality

-In summary, according to the current literature, privacy-preserving eye-tracking methods can be clustered into two groups, one concerning the protection of sensitive gaze and eye movement information over time, including the features that are aggregated from the gaze movements such as fixation durations or saccade rates, and the other concerning the iris obfuscation and degradation.
-Ultimately, the recommended privacy-preserving method depends on the target application and whether the system is running in real-time or being applied offline to a dataset.
+In summary, privacy-preserving eye-tracking methods can be categorized into two groups: one focuses on protecting sensitive gaze and eye movement information over time, including features aggregated from gaze movements, such as fixation durations or saccade rates, and the other focuses on iris obfuscation and degradation.
+Ultimately, the recommended method depends on the target application and whether the system is running in real-time or being applied offline to a dataset.
 We note that real-time methods should be tuned to the privacy and utility context of a given application, and it is often challenging to find a good trade-off if formal guarantees are necessary.
-We also recommend that user experience should be explicitly evaluated when new privacy approaches are developed for eye-tracking data in immersive VR setups, as user experience and usability are essential factors that cannot be ignored for the sake of achieving high levels of privacy or security.
+We also recommend that usability and user experience be explicitly evaluated when new privacy approaches are proposed, as they are essential and cannot be sacrificed to achieve high levels of privacy or security.